-Few oil production methods are as controversial as tar sands oil extraction.
+Few oil production methods are as controversial as oil sands extraction.
 Not only is it very expensive but it also causes enormous environmental harm1.
-Nevertheless, tar sands provide millions of barrels of oil every day, mostly in Canada.2
+Despite these impacts, millions of barrels of oil continue to be produced around the world, especially in Canada.2

 Tar sands in short